Published 29th October 2019

 Why would you fail the TEFL?

-Having said that, it is not often than TEFL students fail the TEFL course.
-Face-to-face courses generally have interviews and strict admission requirements so if is not likely a student will complete or pass the course, they will not be admitted in the first place.
+Generally speaking TEFL is not hard to pass.
+Face-to-face courses generally have interviews and strict admission requirements so if it is not likely to complete or pass the course, they will not be admitted in the first place.
 Online courses these days offer so much in the way of support that even if you are struggling with the course you will be mentored and assisted until you overcome your difficulties.

-However, there are a few reasons a person might fail the TEFL:
+However, there are a few reasons a person might find TEFL hard to pass: